Shouting Masquerading as Singing: More reasons why more singers are just yelling

 Are Skype singing lessons effective?
 Is online better than in person?

-“I can’t find a voice coach I want to work with locally – are Skype singing lessons effective and worth it?
+“I can’t find a vocal coach I want to work with locally – are Skype singing lessons effective and worth it?
 Is studying online with someone better than in-person?”

 Are Skype singing lessons effective?
 Yes (as with all things, instructor dependent).